vital-software/monofo-buildkite-plugin/docs/artifacts.md

 ## Uploads

+The `upload` subcommand takes a target artifact output file name, like `node-modules.tar.lz4`.
+The artifact filename will determine what sort of compressed archive is produced.

-The `upload` subcommand accepts a list of files to upload under each artifact as either positional arguments, or from a file, or a stream (by passing `--files-from -` to read stdin)
+The `upload` subcommand also needs a list of files to include in the archive.
+This list can be passed using:
+ - a list of glob expressions, or
+ - a file containing a list of paths to include

+Passing `-` as the file to read from will cause `upload` to read the list of files from `stdin` - this allows e.g. using `find -print0` to produce a list of matching files to upload.

 ```yaml
 steps: